User Manual – Durst

 Figure 39: The list of Productions Jobs

-2. Select the tab General [92].
+2. Navigate to the tab General [92].

 3. In the Tags [93] selection menu, choose all tags you wish to assign.